 - Shockwave (Flash)

-Let me explain now couple of things about these video formats, most of them commonly used by the digital media industry.
+Let me explain a couple of things about these video formats, most of the commonly used by the digital media industry.

 Windows Media files have the extensions: .asf, .asx, .wma, and .wmv.

 –> ASF (Advanced Streaming Format) is a streaming media format developed by Microsoft.
 ASF files can contain video, audio, slide shows, and synchronized events.
 ASF files are very similar to WMV files.
 A variety of codecs can be used to create ASF files.
 The end-user must have the same codec installed to view the file.
 To stream an ASF file, use an ASX file.